New Zealand Law Society - Speakers and panellists

 He is recognised as a ‘leading individual’ for New Zealand TMT in the most recent edition of the Legal 500.

-Director at Chisholm Clarke, Sam Lindsay is known for his strategic and thoughtful approach to helping lawyers.
-With a focus on understanding each lawyer’s unique skills, background, aspirations and personalities, he offers measured advice to help find suitable opportunities, evaluate workplaces and help make the right decisions.
+Sam Lindsay is known for his strategic and thoughtful approach to helping lawyers.
+With a focus on understanding each lawyer’s unique skills, aspirations and personality, he offers measured advice to help find suitable opportunities, evaluate workplaces and make the right decisions.
+His decade of experience, combined with his dedication to search, makes him a trusted advisor committed to delivering great outcomes.
+Sam is easygoing, reliable and manages communication and expectations openly for all parties.

 Joe Consedine - Co-founder, Mobilise – Inclusive Leadership and Allyship